 - When you are properly relaxed, you may be placed on your left side to swallow the endoscope tube.
 This is ordinarily accomplished with surprising ease due to the relaxing effect of the medication.
 The tube does not interfere with your breathing.

 - The room will be darkened; you will be allowed to lie down and rest while Dr. Bacot examines your esophagus, stomach and duodenum.
 You will be drowsy and comfortable during the examination which takes 15-20 minutes.

 - Often a biopsy (tiny bit of tissue) may be taken for microscopic examination.
 You will feel no discomfort when the biopsy is taken.

 AFTER THE PROCEDURE

 - Immediately following the procedure, you will be taken to a recovery area and observed for approximately 30 minutes.
 You will return to your assigned room and be discharged when recovery is complete.
 You will be allowed to eat and drink in 1-2 hours.
-A family member should come with you so that Dr. Goldman can discuss the findings with you.
+A family member should come with you so that Dr. Bacot can discuss the findings with you.
 You may not remember having the procedure done.